Personal cheat on Docker Basics

 6.4 Where are Containers stored?

 Well, first off, where are images stored?
-Usually in /var/lib/docker
+Usually in /var/lib/docker To

-find out exactly, open up the repositories
+find out exactly, open up the repositories file, to see a JSON file that

-on your local host
+lists the repositories on your local host

 - less /var/lib/docker/repositories | python -m json.tool